Unidata/netcdf-fortran/docs/netcdf-f77.md

     between the language-independent external netCDF types (NF\_BYTE, ..., NF\_DOUBLE) and language-dependent internal data types (INT\*1, ..., DOUBLE PRECISION);
--   support for future enhancements, by eliminating obstacles to the clean addition of support for packed data and multithreading;
+-  pport for future enhancements, by eliminating obstacles to the clean addition ofpport for packed data and multithreading;
 -   more standard error behavior, by uniformly communicating an error status back to the calling program in the return value of each function.

-It is not necessary to rewrite programs that use the version 2 FORTRAN interface, because the netCDF-3 library includes a backward compatibility interface that supports all the old functions, globals, and behavior.
+It is not necessary to rewrite programs that use the version 2 FORTRAN interface, because the netCDF-3 library includes a backward compatibility interface thatpports all the old functions, globals, and behavior.
 We are hoping that the benefits of the new interface will be an incentive to use it in new netCDF applications.
 It is possible to convert old applications to the new interface incrementally, replacing netCDF-2 calls with the corresponding netCDF-3 calls one at a time.

-Other changes in the implementation of netCDF result in improved portability, maintainability, and performance on most platforms.
+Other changes in the implementation of netCDF rlt in improved portability, maintainability, and performance on most platforms.
 A clean separation between I/O and type layers facilitates platform-specific optimizations.
 The new library no longer uses a vendor-provided XDR library, which simplifies linking programs that use netCDF and speeds up data access significantly in most cases.

-A.2 The New FORTRAN Interface {.section}
+A.2 The New FORTRAN Interface
 -----------------------------

 First, here’s an example of FORTRAN code that uses the netCDF-2